ckim812/ExpressNoteTaker/README.md

 ## Usage

 ```
-Type in location you would like to know the 5 day forcast for.
-5-day forcast will be shown and searched location will be saved.
-If you press the button that dynamically forms, you can get the 5-day forcast.
+Click "Get Started".
+Where it says "Note Title", type in the title of your note.
+Where it says "Note Text", type in your note.
+Once both fields have been completed, press the save button on the top right corner and your note will be saved.
+Saved notes will appear on the bar on the left side.
+You may click on saved notes to see the title and text of the note on the right side.
+If you would like to delete a note, press the red trash.
+If you would like to create a new note, press the white plus button on the top right.

 ```

 ![alt text](./Assets/11-express-homework-demo-01.png)